Salad Dressing for CKD: What to look for and brands to try

 Low Potassium Salad Dressing

 Some salad dressings contain potassium additives.
 In the October 2023 USDA Branded Foods Database, we found 1,494 out of 4,082 salad dressing entries contained potassium additives, which is almost 37% of the entries in the database.
+The majority of the food labels for these salad dressings that contain potassium additives still list the potassium content as zero, which can be very frustrating and misleading.
+For example, this Kraft Thousand Island salad dressing contains two different potassium additives, but lists the potassium amount as 0%:

 According to the FDA regulations, manufacturers are not required to list out the potassium content of a food if it contains less than 2% of the Recommended Daily Intake.
 The RDI for potassium is 4,700mg, so anything containing less than 94mg of potassium can omit it from the label or indicate that the food item is “not a significant source of potassium”.
 They can even list it as zero!